TeamJM/journeymap-bukkit/README.md

 ~~This is a Spigot plugin which provides the server-side components for servers that wish to allow their users to use the [JourneyMap Forge mod](https://journeymap.info)~~.
-Currently only suitable for bungeecord style servers to keep maps uniques when on different server worlds.
+Currently only suitable for bungeecord style servers to keep maps unique when on different server worlds.

 ## Project State